thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/09-form-validation.desc.md

 For the next set of questions, assume that you have a form with a name="quizForm"

 - Create a text input with a name of "question" and give it a validation of "required".
 If it is $valid add a class of "valid"
-- For your text input with a name of question, add a paragraph tag with the text "please enter a valid question" if the input is not valid
+- For your text input with a name of question, add a paragraph tag with the text "please enter a question" if the input is not valid
 - Create a text input with a name of "answer" and give it a validation of "required" and a minimum length of 4 characters.
 If it is $valid and not $pristine add a class of "correct".
+This class changes the border color of the input box to green.
-- How would you access all of the errors (in an object) for an input with a name of `quizForm.username`
+- How would you access all of the errors (in an object) for an input with a name of `controllerAlias.quizForm.username`?
-- What validations would you add in an input to make sure that there is a minimum length of 4 and a maximum length of 20
+- What validations would you add in an input to make sure that there is a minimum length of 4 and a maximum length of 20?
-- What validation would you add in an input to make sure that only numbers between 1 and 5 are a valid input (use regular expressions for this!)
+- What validation would you add in an input to make sure that only numbers between 1 and 5 are a valid input (use regular expressions for this!)?

 ## Exercise 3 - styling our form and adding some error messages!